 Graduated Cylinder

 The graduated cylinder is used to measure a semi-precise volume of liquid.
-While it is not as precise as volumetric glassware, it is much more accurate and precise than a beaker or flask.
+While it is not as precise as volumetric glassware, it is much more accurate and precise than a beaker or flask (to within 1%).
 Volumes are measured to the bottom of the meniscus for aqueous solutions and the top of the meniscus for non-aqueous hydrophobic solutions.
+Graduated cylinders are general-use pieces of “TD” glassware, where the delivery volume is important.
+Higher levels of accuracy require volumetric glassware.

 Volumetric Glassware

-Used for making standardized (high precision) solutions.
+Used for making standardized (high precision) solutions, where precision is known to four significant figures.

 Flasks